sergio11/streamlit_llm_langchain_applications/README.md

 ## Acknowledgments 🙏

-We would like to extend our heartfelt gratitude to the incredible team at **AI acelera** and **Julio Colomer** for their outstanding bootcamp on Generative AI.
+I would like to extend my heartfelt gratitude to the incredible team at **AI acelera** and **Julio Colomer** for their outstanding bootcamp on Generative AI available on [Udemy](https://www.udemy.com/course/bootcamp-ia-generativa-y-aplicaciones-llm/).
 The comprehensive and insightful materials provided during the bootcamp have been instrumental in the development of this project.

 The knowledge and guidance from the AI acelera bootcamp have empowered us to explore the vast potential of generative AI, particularly in the areas of content creation, multi-agent collaboration, and the application of advanced LLM models.